 A student who has successfully completed the subject should have:

 - Obtained a general knowledge of the international human rights legal instruments and institutions

-- Acquired an understanding of various theoretical approaches to human rights, including critiques of the idea of human rights law
+- Acquired an understanding of various theoretical and historical approaches to human rights

 - Developed a capacity to identify accountability for human rights in contemporary events

 - Analysed and applied human rights law in a range of current contexts

 - Developed advocacy skills through the application of human rights law to current social problems; and

 - Understood both the potential and limits of global law and institutions in responding to human rights abuses, through developing the skill of critical evaluation..